 Good to know

 You can expect some lines at the Colosseum and at the Vatican even when you have a Rome city pass, because you will have to go through security.
-The good news is that they will by no means be as long as those for getting the tickets.

 Take care to note closing times of museums and attractions: museums are closed on Mondays, on December 25 and 26, on January 1 and May 1.
 The Vatican Museums are also closed on Sundays and on 29 June.